Public Parks, Cemeteries and Urban Green Spaces

 Cemeteries and burial grounds

 Our cemeteries and crematoria are designed landscapes.
-There are over 100 included on the The List for their special historic interest.
+There are over 100 included on the National Heritage List for their special historic interest.
 Our Landscapes of Remembrance guidance explains the historic importance of these landscapes and how we select which one should be added to The List.

 War memorial parks and gardens